 Research interests: neuroendocrinology, neuroethology, sensory biology, comparative physiology.

-Neuroendocrine Mechanisms of Seasonal Aggression in Siberian Hamsters (Phodopus sungorus)
+Neuroendocrine Mechanisms Underlying Seasonal Aggression in Siberian Hamsters (Phodopus sungorus)